 MOE Secondary 1 Posting Exercise Process

-As it is one of the 28 secondary schools selected by the Ministry of Education (MOE) to pilot aspects of Full Subject-Based Banding (Full SBB).
-Under Full SBB, students will take the following subjects together at a common level at lower secondary: Art, Character & Citizenship Education, Design & Technology, Food & Consumer Education, Music and Physical Education.
+Greendale Secondary School is one of the 28 secondary schools selected by the Ministry of Education (MOE) to pilot aspects of Full Subject-Based Banding (Full SBB).
+Under Full SBB, our form classes are a mix of Express and Normal stream students and they will take the following subjects together at a common level at lower secondary: Art, Character & Citizenship Education, Design & Technology, Food & Consumer Education, Music and Physical Education.
 For all other subjects, students will be grouped in classes according to the level at which they offer each subject.

 This common learning experience creates a valuable setting for students to mingle, build meaningful friendships, and appreciate different perspectives.